-- Requirements for lower-tier environmental assessment, including EIA and AA; - The Clare and Galway County Development Plans, including various provisions relating to sustainable development, environmental protection and environmental management; and
+- Requirements for lower-tier environmental assessment, including EIA and AA; - The Clare and Galway County Development Plans, including various provisions relating to sustainable development, environmental protection and environmental management; and - The Climate Action Plan 2019, the National Climate Change Adaptation Framework (2018 and any subsequent versions) and the National Mitigation Plan (2017 and any subsequent versions).

-16 All recommendations made by the SEA and AA processes either have already been integrated into the Draft Plan that is being placed on public display or shall be integrated into the Plan in advance of adoption.
+16 All recommendations made by the SEA and AA processes have been integrated into the Plan.